julelang/manual/src/common-concepts/enums/index.md

     outln(FileMode.Read)
 }
 ```
 As seen in the example above, there is an enumeration definition.
-If you do not assign a value to the enumeration elements, the index value is automatically assigned.
-In this case, the element `both` in the example above has the value `2`.
 ::: info
 - You can use an element before them as a value in enumerations.
 - Enumerations has `int` data type by default.